Precautions and Risks for Motorcyclists

 What To Do If You Have an Accident

 Do not talk to anyone about the accident until you speak with your attorney, especially an insurance adjuster.

-If the attorney takes on your case for personal injuries, you do not pay anything unless a settlement or judgment is obtained, and then only a portion of the proceeds.
+If the attorney takes on your case for personal injuries, you will not have to pay anything unless a settlement or judgment is obtained, and even then only a portion of the proceeds.